Uses

 Other medications can affect the removal of hydrocodone from your body, which may affect how hydrocodone works.
 Examples include azole antifungals (such as ketoconazole), macrolide antibiotics (such as erythromycin), mifepristone, HIV medications (such as tipranavir), rifamycins (such as rifabutin, rifampin), ritonavir, certain drugs used to treat seizures (such as carbamazepine, phenytoin), among others.

-This medication may interfere with certain laboratory tests (including amylase/lipase levels), possibly causing false test results.
-Make sure laboratory personnel and all your doctors know you use this drug.
+This medication may interfere with certain lab tests (such as amylase/lipase levels), possibly causing false test results.
+Make sure lab personnel and all your doctors know you use this drug.

 Overdose